 227 grams (1 1/2 cups plus 1 tablespoon) organic powdered sugar, sifted

 1 teaspoon organic milk

-On a cookie sheet with parchment paper, start forming your cookie dough balls.
-When “balling” the cookies, you want your cookie dough balls to be about 1 3/4 inches in diameter and look like a round disk.
+Using your hands form the dough into 36 balls and place on prepared baking sheets.
+Flatten them slightly so they are about 1 3/4-inches in diameter and look like a round disk.
 Space them at least 1 inch apart, they will spread a little when baking.

 Once the cookies have cooled, turn over every other cookie to make pairs.